IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ### Web-Interface

-Write a Web-interface to make adding new .gentoo directories easier.
+Write a Web-interface to make adding new .gentoo directories easier and implementing a multi-user setup, where users can sign up and manage their own images, transforming the BuildServer into a service provider.
-!!!
-Please formulate the description in a more context-aware fashion (this isn't just a presentation where you list possible-to do statements).
-Writing a web interface would improve outreach/usability/accessibility/etc
-This might be as simple as a file-upload for an Ebuild and adding additional meta-information and hooks.
+With this improved usability the accessibility for non-developers is enhanced, opening the BuildServer to a broader user base.

 ### Security Improvements

 Provide the BuildServer as a service for untrusted users, i.e. make it secure such that users can not break out of the context of their images.
+This is a necessary step to operate the BuildServer as a service to multiple users, s.t. a malicious user can not disrupt the service.

 ### Efficiency improvement

 Try to reduce the calculation overhead.
 Many programs will be compiled multiple times with identical parameters (USE flags, dependencies, etc), even across images.
 This overhead could be reduced, e.g. by using ccache (avoids recompiling individual .c-files) or some work on Portage binary packages (saves all files generated by an individual package inside a compressed archive)

+For operation of the BuildServer at a large scale, reducing unnecessary compile time is crucial to enhance resource-efficiency and thereby reduce operational costs.